magentabusiness/magentabusiness.github.io/docs/trendz/save-calculated-to-thingsboard.md

 ## Calculation Jobs

-When you save a calculated field, it can be activated to initiate two main tasks and store the data in ThingsBoard as telemetry:
+When you save a calculated field, it can be activated to initiate two main tasks and store the data in IoT Hub as telemetry:
 1. *Reprocess Historical Data:*
 * This task runs once to analyze the data within the chosen time frame.
 * It starts immediately after activation.